michaelquigley/capsule/README.md

 * around the programming model used to operate on capsules, such that developers have a coherent set of abstractions that can be used to develop tooling and systems that operate on disparate capsules in a uniform way

-* around the stock publishing toolkit and its extension points
+* around the static web compiler, it's toolkit and its extension points

-* that allow for clean specialization through extension; developers *will not* have to create forks of `capsule` just to maintain their own customizations.
-Use capsule like an extensible framework
+* that allow for clean specialization through extension; developers *will not* have to create forks of `capsule` just to maintain their own customizations; use capsule like an extensible framework

 ## Meta-structures

 The `capsule` framework provides first-class support for _meta-structures_.
 Meta-structures are programmatically generated content derived from the concrete content contained within the capsule.

-Content objects like tables of contents, indexes, search databases, or timelines would be examples of meta-structures. `capsule` provides framework interfaces for generating meta-structures within the framework, making those available downstream within content workflows such that they can be represented independently for different publishing formats.
+Generate tables of contents, indexes, search databases, or timelines, injecting those into the model cleanly so that they can be consumed by downstream publishing components, which bind them into a presentation.

 Easily extend `capsule` with any kind of meta-structure you can imagine.

 ## The Filesystem

-Using the filesystem as a facility for managing content objects allows content authors to work with any reasonable tooling for both creating content, and also for managing versions of capsules.
+Using the filesystem as a facility for managing content objects allows content authors to work with pretty much any kind of tooling for both creating content, and also for managing versions of capsules.

 A tool like `git` (with LFS support enabled) could be used to manage versions of objects in a capsule.
 Any solution that can manage trees of files will be suitable for managing the versioned state of a capsule.

-Like most other parts of `capsule`, if you want to use a different type of repository implementation you can replace the stock implementation through clean interfaces with well-defined semantics.
+Like most other parts of `capsule`, if you want to use a different type of repository implementation you can replace the reference filesystem implementation through clean interfaces with well-defined semantics.

 ### Filesystem Primitives